casper-devrel/docs-redux/cspr-docs/docs/developers/dapps/nctl-test.md

 * The **entry point** on the contract that you wish to invoke.

 * Any **session arguments** specific to the contract that you are testing.
-Multiple instances of `--session-arg` may be used as necessary to provide values to the contract.In the example below, you will see a demonstration of a session arg of `amount` as `--session-arg "amount:u256='100'"`
+Multiple instances of `--session-arg` may be used as necessary to provide values to the contract.
+In the example below, you will see a demonstration of a session arg of `amount` as `--session-arg "amount:u256='100'"`.

 ```bash
 $(get_path_to_client) put-transaction package \